penk/minimal-webbrowser-adblock/README.md

 ### Dependencies

 - Qt 5.10+ with `QtWebEngine` module

+    On Debian or Ubuntu, this can be done by:

+        sudo apt install qtwebengine5-dev qml-module-qtwebengine \
+        qml-module-qtquick-window2 qml-module-qtquick2 qml-module-qtquick-controls2

 - ABP-style parser from Brave's [ad-block](https://github.com/brave/ad-block) C++ library

     Checkout the following 3 repositories: